 - How will you use your vehicle?
 Think about how you plan to use your car.
 Consider things like interior space, car size, maintenance, and gas mileage.

 - Research vehicles that fit your needs.
 Test drive any cars you're interested in and it's always a good decision to consult a reference guide for general specifications and fair market values:

 - Anticipate all costs.
 Reference guides can give you MSRPs and market values, but it’s important to consider additional costs when setting your budget, such as fuel costs, registration fees, maintenance, insurance, and repairs.
-For cars, it’s important to note that used cars typically have lower insurance costs, but higher financing rates than new car loans.
+For cars, it’s important to note that used cars typically have lower insurance costs, but may cost more to finance than a comparably valued new car.

 - Arrange for financing in advance.
 Once you have a better understanding of your budget, arrange a financing plan before shopping so you can keep negotiations focused and shop with confidence.